humanmade/plugin-tester/README.md

 ## Configuration

-To configure PHPUnit, place a `phpunit.dist.xml` in the plugin root.
+To configure PHPUnit, place a `phpunit.xml.dist` in the plugin root.
 You can alternatively use the command line arguments for PHPUnit for simpler tests.

 Typically your `tests` directory in your plugin should include a `bootstrap.php` including at least the following: